wuon/chrollo/README.md

 npm install -g chrollo
 ```

-To use chrollo on the command line, install chrollo via npm, then you should be able to run `chrollo` from the command line.
+To use Chrollo on the command line, install Chrollo via npm, then you should be able to run `chrollo` from the command line.

-Note: You need **an engine that supports ES6 (e.g. Babel or Node 4.0+)**.

 ## License